wanderwaltz/wanderwaltz.github.io/_posts/2016-03-28-my-github-pages-blog-setup.md

 ## In Conclusion

-Deploying a locally built Jekyll site on GitHub Pages seemed to be a cumbersome task at first, but with right setup and the help of `rake` it becomes a piece of cake.
+Deploying a locally built Jekyll site on GitHub Pages seemed to be a cumbersome task at first, but with the right setup and the help of `rake` it becomes a piece of cake.
 Writing a good post is a lot more difficult problem than calling

     rake publish["Add a new post"]